philipbrembeck/vegan-ingredients-api/README.md

 echo 'Are Haribo Gummibears vegan? '.$vegan;
 ````
-or if you want to use the brilliant library [Requests for PHP]:
+or if you want to use the brilliant library [Requests for PHP](https://github.com/WordPress/Requests):
 ````php
 include('vendor/rmccue/requests/library/Requests.php');
 Requests::register_autoloader();